Top 20 Most Dangerous Dog Breeds in America

 - Not all dangerous dog incidents result in fatalities, but many breeds with strong bite forces, such as Doberman Pinschers and Mastiffs, can cause severe injuries.
 The bite force of these breeds can range from 328 PSI (Rottweilers) to over 550 PSI (Mastiffs).

 - It’s also worth noting that children are disproportionately affected by dog bites, often experiencing severe injuries due to their smaller size and proximity to dogs.
 Approximately 45% of dog bite injuries occur on the extremities, such as legs, hands, and arms, and about 50% of child victims are bitten on the head and neck.
+In cases of dogs attacking children, the severity of the injuries can be even more profound, highlighting the importance of swift legal action.

 For more detailed statistics, you can refer to sources like the Canine Journal, Hepper, and other related studies.